-The vitality exhibited by imposture is remarkable in an age boasting its great enlightenment.
-Who would believe that after the rapping formerly given to turning tables by this journal, after the coup de grace administered by Professor Faraday, a table should yet be found with face enough to dance before an English assembly?
-Such, however, is really the case; and at the theatre of the Marylebone Literary and Scientific Institution, where of late Mr. Thackeray winged his intellectual arrows at the "four Georges," and Miss Glyn gave Shakspearean Readings, the public have been entertained with a mountebank exhibition as revolting to common sense as it was disgusting in its implets.
+THE vitality exhibited by imposture is remarkable in an age boasting its great enlightenment.
+Who would believe that after the rapping formerly given to turning tables by this journal, after the coup de grace administered by Professor FARADAY, a table should yet be found with face enough to dance before an English assembly?
+Such, however, is really the case; and at the theatre of the MARYLEBONE LITERARY AND SCIENTIFIC INSTITUTION, where of late Mr. THACKERAY winged his intellectual arrows at the "four Georges," and Miss GLYN gave Shakspearean Readings, the public have been entertained with a mountebank exhibition as revolting to common sense as it was disgusting in its

-The programme of this entertainment informed us that Mr. Randolph, "the American Orator," would appear on Saturdays, February 14th and 21st, and that, "by unanimous request of the audience" (the audience yet to be assembled, we presume), "the subject of the first evening would be Phenomenal Spiritualism, to illustrate which several mediums had in the kindest manner volunteered their services, and a Table-moving, tipping, and rapping séance would be held."
-The same authority informed us (in the shape of sundry extracts from unknown American journals) that Mr. Randolph was a "Concrete Man;" that he was the "New Chilo;" that his oratory "soared so infinitely high into the sublime, that it racked human conception and imagination;" that "no less a mind than that of a Newton, a Looke, or a Bacon, could do justice to such awfully sublime efforts;" that his speeches were of the "fiery-harp order;" while one trumpeter, carried beyond discretion by his zeal, bestows the somewhat questionable compliment that on one occasion he (the trumpeter) "actually felt concerned for the physical and intellectual safety of the speaker, for both systems seemed ready to burst" with the "titanic efforts of the fiery-harp orator."
+The programme of this entertainment informed us that Mr. RANDOLPH, "the American Orator," would appear on Saturdays, February 14th and 21st, and that, "by unanimous request of the audience" (the audience yet to be assembled, we presume), "the subject of the first evening would be Phenomenal Spiritualism, to illustrate which several mediums had in the kindest manner volunteered their services, and a Table-moving, tipping, and rapping séance would be held."
+The same authority informed us (in the shape of sundry extracts from unknown American journals) that Mr. Randolph was a "Concrete Man;" that he was the "New Chilo;" that his oratory "soared so infinitely high into the sublime, that it racked human conception and imagination;" that "no less a mind than that of a Newton, a Locke, or a Bacon, could do justice to such awfully sublime carried beyond discretion by his zeal, bestows the somewhat questionable compliment that on one occasion he (the trumpeter) "actually felt concerned for the physical and intellectual safety of the speaker, for both systems seemed ready to burst" with the "titanic efforts of the fiery-harp orator."